gh1668/CWBus/README.md

 # CWBus

-> CWBus is an application for Android devices that serves information of public transportation in Cheorwon, Korea.
+> CWBus is an application for mobile devices that serves information of public transportation in Cheorwon, Korea.

 ## About